learn-co-curriculum/dsc-quiz-central-limit-confidence-intervals/README.md

 ( ) A distribution with mean 0 and standard deviation 1.

+?: Question 2

-?: What is the correct way to interpret a 95% confidence interval for the population mean?
+What is the correct way to interpret a 95% confidence interval for the population mean?

 ( ) A 95% confidence interval is the interval that contains 95% of values in a sample.